gbenigno/schrodinger_filtering/README.md

 ## Citing this work

-Please cite the following reference if you use this repository's code in any capacity:
+Please cite the following article if you use this repository's code in any capacity:

 ...